danielwisouza/danielwisouza/README.md

 - Programmer: Python, JS, C#.
 - Self Service BI: Power BI, Analysis Service.

-I love structure and order and I also value quality.
-I love to spend time researching new things.
+I love spending time researching new things.
 I also like to work in a team, you will learn faster and much more.

   ## 📫 How to reach me
   [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="3.5%"/>](https://www.linkedin.com/in/danielwisouza/)